leandrosimoes/project-urls-manager-vscode-extension/README.md

 1. Search for URLs on list
 2. Toggle whenever you want to see or not the ignored URLs on the list
-3. Toggle between DARK and LIGHT theme
-4. URL actions (Copy to Clipboard, Ignore, Restore, Star, Unstar)
+3. URL actions (Copy to Clipboard, Ignore, Restore, Star, Unstar)
-5. When ignored URLs are visible, they get a little bit of opacity
+4. When ignored URLs are visible, they get a little bit of opacity
-6. Click at the URL address to open on your browser
+5. Click at the URL address to open on your browser
-7. Add a quick description about the URL
+6. Add a quick description about the URL
-8. See how many URLs was found on your project and click to open the manager window
+7. See how many URLs was found on your project and click to open the manager window
-9. TreeVeiw pannel that shows all URLs separated by status.
+8. TreeVeiw pannel that shows all URLs separated by status.
 You can double click them to open on browser.

 ## Extension Settings